iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 ERPM vs. RPM
 ##############
-As of v4.3.6, ArduCopter flight controllers expect the DSHOT telemetry messages to match the `KISS ESC standard <https://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877>`_.
+As of v4.5.5, ArduCopter flight controllers expect the DSHOT telemetry messages to match the `KISS ESC standard <https://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877>`_.
-That means that it expects the module to send ERPM/100, while Vertiq modules directly send RPM as covered in :ref:`ESC Telemetry <manual_telemetry>`.
+That means that it expects the module to send ERPM/100.
+Vertiq modules, however, directly send RPM as covered in :ref:`ESC Telemetry <manual_telemetry>`.

 To convert from ERPM to RPM, the ERPM value should be divided by the pole count of the motor divided by 2.
 The flight controller is expecting to receive
 ERPM/100, so when it receives telemetry it tries to calculate RPM using the following formula shown below.
 This calculation can also be